40 Heart Risk Factors You Need to Pay Attention to After 40

 According to a 2000 study published in Circulation, how prone you are to anger can be a major risk factor for coronary heart disease (CHD) and death from a heart-related issue.
 But just how much greater is the risk for those struggling to control their anger?
 The study found that the risk of combined coronary heart disease was twice as great for those with high anger levels, while the risk of fatal heart issues was three times greater than that of those with a low level of anger.

 Having an autoimmune disease

 There are several conditions that can lead to cardiomyopathy, a disease of the heart muscle that hardens the coronary tissue: heart damage, thyroid problems, and muscular conditions like muscular dystrophy, to name just a few.
 Yet one potential cause, autoimmune disease (AD), tends to be under-acknowledged, perhaps because of how misunderstood autoimmune conditions are, with patients frequently being labelled "chronic complainers" in the absence of a clear diagnosis.
 The CDC explains that autoimmune diseases, such as connective tissue disease, can have the same ultimately damaging impact on the heart, and most people with AD (75 percent of whom are women) will have symptoms before the age of 45.

 If you have a family history of heart disease, you have crucial clues about your own heart health right at your fingertips.
 If your father had a major heart event before the age of 55, or your mother had one before 65, your chances of experiencing heart failure or cardiovascular disease at some point in your life are significantly higher.

 A 2016 study published in PLoS One indicates that maternal history is the most reliable predictor of onset age for cardiovascular disease in the next generation.
-And to stay healthy in the future, make sure you tell your physician these 10 Things Doctors Say Patients Should Tell Them But They Never Do.
+And to stay healthy in the future, check out 23 Unexpected Signs You're at Risk of Heart Disease.